by Matt Slick

 I have developed a "doctrine grid" where I have tried to arrange essential and non-essential doctrines into an easily understandable system.
 The essential doctrines are essential because the Bible says they are.
 Let me give you two examples.
 In John 8:24 Jesus said, "Unless you believe that I am, you will die in your sins."
 This is an essential doctrine because it has a penalty of damnation for denying it.
 Likewise 1 Cor.
 15:14 says that "if Christ be not raised, your faith is in vain."
 Here too we see an essential doctrine because there is a condition of condemnation upon its denial.
-So too with the other essentials (justification by faith, monotheism, and the gospel) that the Scripture declare to be essential.
+So too with the other essentials (justification by faith, monotheism, and the gospel) that the Scriptures declare to be essential.
 See my doctrine grid again.

 Though I consider universalism to be a false belief, I cannot automatically pronounce condemnation upon a person who acknowledges the essentials of the Christian faith and also affirms universal salvation.
 I don't because I don't see the scriptures doing it.
 Would I consider someone who holds to both the essentials and universalism to be inconsistent and confused?
 Absolutely!
 Should they repent?
 Yes!
 Does it mean he is unsaved?
 I can't say it does.